jaguarj/Materials/README.md

 sifting through all the hand-me-downs at Goodwill, plus there is no guarentee you'll actually find something.

-Which led me to make a website where, I and my friends, could express what we thought was cool and consumable.
+Which led me to make a website where, my friends and I, could express what we thought was cool and consumable.

 **Materials Creative Co.** is a website where a user can view t-shirts, find